aetheon/js-utils-amd/README.md

 ## ![alt text](https://raw.github.com/aetheon/js-utils/master/img/logos/nodejs.png "Node.js") Nodejs

 This library does not have any dependency on the libraries and framework used in the modules.
 This means that the application will have to reference them in their package.json files.
+This is because js-utils is just a collection of files...

 ```